Developing High-Prospect Properties Through Exploration

-Silver Viper Minerals Corp (TSXV:VIPR) is a resource company focused on acquiring early-stage projects, increasing their value through exploring and adding to their resource, growing the project to a point where it becomes of interest to senior resource companies.
-The company establishes strict minimum thresholds for project resources, ensuring that they make effective use of their capital and deliver as much value as possible to their shareholders.
-Silver Viper’s team has noted experience developing projects including those associated with Orko Silver, Orex Minerals (CVE:REX), Dolly Varden Silver Corp (TSXV:DV) and Barsele Minerals (CVE:BME) under the mandate of the Belcarra group.
+Silver Viper Minerals Corp (TSXV:VIPR) is a mineral exploration company focused on acquiring early-stage projects, increasing their value through discovery and deposit definition, growing the project to a point where it becomes of interest to senior resource companies.
+The company establishes strict minimum thresholds for resource target size, ensuring that they make effective use of their capital and deliver as much value as possible to their shareholders.

-The Silver Viper management team has a proven ability of discovering and developing quality exploration projects with high returns for their shareholders.
-They demonstrated this with the discovery of Orko Silver Corp’s La Preciosa silver-gold deposit in Mexico as well as the Barsele gold project in Sweden.
+The Silver Viper management team has a proven ability of discovering and developing quality exploration projects with large returns for their shareholders as demonstrated with the discovery of Orko Silver Corp’s La Preciosa silver-gold deposit in Mexico as well as the Barsele gold project in Sweden.
 They have a strong history of entering agreements in the past with major mining companies such as, Pan American Silver, Coeur Mining, First Majestic Silver, Fresnillo, Agnico Eagle and Hecla.

-- Previously undrilled silver-gold project with three target areas in Similar structures to Goldgroup’s Cerro Prieto gold mine.
+- Clemente is a previously undrilled silver-gold project with three target areas in Similar structures to Goldgroup’s Cerro Prieto gold mine.

 - Check sampling conducted by Silver Viper includes top sample of 1,895 g/t silver, 4.46 g/t gold, 1.95 percent lead and 1.62 percent zinc across 0.5 meters

-- Experienced management and advisory team with proven ability to develop projects through exploration
+- Experienced technical and management team with proven ability to unlock value by developing projects through exploration.

 Mineralization on the property shows characteristics of orogenic gold deposits and low-sulfidation epithermal gold-silver deposits, with structures similar to those on the Cerro Prieto mine.

 Past exploration and results